 Then all the trees of the forest too

 will shout out joyfully

 Take good care of yourselves and work to stay healthy.
 Remain steadfast, faithful, and hopeful!

-See you in church Christian Brothers and Sisters and children of God!
+See you soon Christian Brothers and Sisters and children of God!